orgua/OneWireHub/README.md

    - i.e. use of constexpr instead of #define for better compiler-messages
 - hardware-dependencies are combined in "platform.h", synced with [onewire-lib](https://github.com/PaulStoffregen/OneWire)
    - extra supported: arduino zero, teensy, sam3x, pic32, [ATtiny](https://github.com/damellis/attiny), esp8266, nrf51822 (...)
-   - testest architectures: atmega328, teensy3.2
+   - tested architectures: atmega328, teensy3.2
    - for portability and tests the hub can even be compiled on a PC with the supplied mock-up functions
    - at the moment the lib relies sole on the micros()-fn for timing, no direct access to interrupt or timers
 - Serial debug output can be enabled in src/OneWireHub_config.h: set USE_SERIAL_DEBUG to 1 (be aware! it may produce heisenbugs, timing is critical)